jniluo15/jbcs_git_basics/README.md

 - Resolve a merge conflict

 ### Git Refresher
-So far, you have been using git to get code (pull) from a remote repository (on GitLab), writing your own code, tracking it with git, and moving (push) the code from your computer (local version) to GitLab.
+So far, you have seen git used to retreive files (pull) from a remote repository (on GitLab), tracking changes to files with git, and send files (push) from your computer (local version) to GitLab.

-When using git locally (on your computer), you have been running the commands in Terminal (Command line).
+When using git locally (on your computer), the commands are run from the Terminal (Command line).

 A `git` command has a minimum of 1 argument.